Jeremy Allaire: Circle

 In October 2013, Allaire launched Circle, a digital currency company that aims to bring digital money like Bitcoin to the mainstream, with $9 million in Series A funding from Jim Breyer, Accel Partners, and General Catalyst Partners.

 Circle closed an additional $17 million Series B in March 2014 in a round led by Breyer Capital, Accel Partners, General Catalyst, and Oak Investment Partners.
 The company simultaneously announced the release of its product to a limited audience.

 Allaire has said of Circle and Bitcoin, "We want to make this as easy to use as Gmail, Skype, and other consumer services on the Internet today".
 The company has received over $135 million in venture capital from four rounds of investments from 2013 to 2016, including $50 million led by Goldman Sachs.

 In July 2021, Allaire announced that Circle would go public in a $4.5 billion SPAC merger.
 But Allaire and his planned SPAC partner, the CEO of Concord Acquisition Corp Bob Diamond, called off the merger.
 Analysts claimed the cancellation underscores the receding enthusiasm for both SPACs and cryptocurrencies on account of the "turbulent markets" that brought about a "bearish sentiment for risky bets."

 In April 2025, Allaire announced that Circle would launch a "new payments and cross border remittance network" aimed at banks, fintechs, payment service providers, remittance providers and strategic partners of the USD Coin.
+In 2026, he was named one of TIME magazine's 100 most influential people of the year.